 why we started this business

 After obtaining his MBA, he started his own business and technical consulting firm.
 Two years later, he moved to New Orleans and began teaching computer information systems (CIS) at the A.B.
 Freeman School of Business at Tulane University.
-It was at Tulane where his interest in web development really blossomed as he began to use the technology to support his classes and build websites for private clients.
+It was at Tulane where he received some of his first certifications (including Certified Microsoft, Novell, and SCO Unix Instructor) and his interest in web development really blossomed as he began to use the technology to support his classes and build websites for private clients.
 Two years later, he was presented with a dual opportunity.
 He was presented with an offer to design a training certification program for a database company in Austin, Texas.

 Additionally, he was offered the opportunity to continue teaching at Tulane via the Internet.
 He accepted both and taught Tulane's first online, fully accredited course for Tulane's University College.
-Beyond his ten years with Tulane, both onsite and online, he has also taught for other universities and institutions including Midwestern State University and ITT.
-He has taught courses in a wide ranges of areas including business, economics and computer technologies, programming and security.
+Beyond his ten years with Tulane, both onsite and online, he has also taught for other universities and institutions including New Horizons, Midwestern State University, ITT, CompTIA, and Woz U. He has taught courses in a wide ranges of areas including business, economics, computer technologies, programming, and cyber security.

-As technology evolved, he and his team began to offer new services such as digital publishing, mobile application development and IT support and security.
+As technology evolved, he and his team began to offer new services such as digital publishing, mobile application development, IT support, and cyber security.
 When Persidea closed its doors in late 2010, Lee decided to realize his long standing dream of launching McWhorter Technologies.
 Nearly all of Persidea's technical clients chose to be initial launch clients for his new venture and remain clients to this day, filling him with pride and gratitude.
 He is excited about seeing the technology advances of the next few decades and looks forward to helping his clients get the most benefit from the best technologies available now and in the future.